Rangers vs. Angels Player Props Betting Odds

-Player prop betting options for Marcus Semien, Shohei Ohtani and others are available in the Texas Rangers-Los Angeles Angels matchup at Globe Life Field on Monday, starting at 8:05 PM ET.
+Marcus Semien and Shohei Ohtani are two of the top players with prop bets available when the Texas Rangers and the Los Angeles Angels meet at Globe Life Field on Tuesday (first pitch at 8:05 PM ET).

 Bet on this matchup or its props with BetMGM!